Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 in the New York City (NYC) Subway.
 Along with a ton of really interesting findings, the authors claimed to have detected DNA from the bacterial biothreat pathogens *Bacillus anthracis* (which causes anthrax) and *Yersinia pestis* (causes plague) in some of the samples.
 This predictably led to a press firestorm and skepticism from scientistis on social media.
-Chris and his team followed up with an [re-analysis](http://microbe.net/2015/02/17/the-long-road-from-data-to-wisdom-and-from-dna-to-pathogen/) of the data on microbe.net, where they admitted that they overreached on the anthrax and plague claims and there was actually little to no evidence for the presence of those organisms.
+The authors followed up with an [re-analysis](http://microbe.net/2015/02/17/the-long-road-from-data-to-wisdom-and-from-dna-to-pathogen/) of the data on microbe.net, where they admitted that they overreached on the anthrax and plague claims and there was actually little to no evidence for the presence of those organisms.

-We were interested in looking deeping into why the software gave false positive results and what exactly was found in the subway samples.
-We stared messing around with some programs and decided to wrap up the results on this site.
-The study rasied very timely questions about that hot topic of using metagenomics for detection.
+The NYC subway metagenome study rasied very timely questions about the hot topic of using unbiased DNA sequencing for detection.
+We were interested in this dataset as son as the publication appeared and started looking deepier into why the anlysis software gave false positive results and indeed what exactly was found in the subway samples.
+We decided to wrap up the results of our preliminary analysis and put it on this site.
 Mostly, we looked at *B. anthracis* but we present some results looking at *Y.pstis* and can update this later.

 ##Overview
 The results are organized in 4 sections:

 1.  **Accessing metagenome data and controls:**  Where we obtained the data and how we constructed artificial controls by mixing recent whole genome shotgun data from pathogens and near-neighbors with NYC subway metagenome data.
-2.  [**Mapping plasmids to metagenome data:**](/_sections/results-anthracis.md)    Looked at the patterns of sequence coverage over the key virulence associated plasmids, pXO1 , pXO2 (and pMT of *Y. pstis*) in metagenome samples and controls.
+2.  [**Mapping plasmids to metagenome data:**](/_sections/results-anthracis.md)    Looked at the patterns of sequence coverage over the key virulence associated plasmids, pXO1 , pXO2 (and pMT of *Y. pestis*) in metagenome samples and controls.
-3.  **Kraken metagenome detection:** Kraken is a popular kmer based software for read identification.
-We rhowed that Kraken was sensitive for *B. anthracis* detection but also produced a small n umber of false positive reads in the B. cereus genome project.
+3.  **Kraken metagenome detection:** [Kraken](http://genomebiology.com/2014/15/3/R46) is a popular kmer based software for read identification.
+We showed that Kraken was a sensitive way to find *B. anthracis* when it was present in low abundance but the methodalso produced a small number of false positive reads on near-neighbor B. cereus sequence control data.
-4.  **Custom SNP assays for B. anthracis:** We identified 31-mer words that corresponded to SNPs in the core genome of *B. anthracis* that were not found in clase relative.
+4.  **Custom SNP assays for *B. anthracis*:** We identified 31-mer words that corresponded to SNPs in the core genome of *B. anthracis* that were not found in clase relative.
 This gave a rapid specific test for B. anthracis.
 However, w still detected two potential positive SNPs in one of the NYC subway samples.

 ##Summary of conclusions